hubrizer/PortableBackupKit/docs/README.txt

 `backup.log` and any local backup folders.
 Deleting the entire PortableBackupKit folder is only needed after running the script.
+Deletion only happens when you reply `Y` to each prompt.

 See INSTRUCTIONS.txt for step-by-step details and troubleshooting.